slimgroup/opt_spectral_gap/README.md

  Main_optimization.jl #The main function of our experiments to generate subsampled positions to get a subsampling mask.
  Opt_SpectralRatio_SA.jl #The subfunction that including the simulated annealing algorithm and selecting neighboring states.
  NLfunForward_test1.jl #The subfunction to create mask and get the spectral ratio.
+ Subsampling_1D.jl #The subfunction provides various ways to genereate subsampling indexes, such as: random subsampling, jittered subsampling and blue-noise subsampling.
  ```

 This directory only includes the proposed simulation-free method to obtain the subsampling mask and the corresponding wavefield reconstruction can be found [here](https://github.com/slimgroup/Software.SEG2020/tree/master/zhang2020SEGwrw).